Improving Safety Culture in the Workplace (Step-By-Step Guide)

 Back-firing incentive programs which may unintentionally encourage workers to avoid reporting incidents.
 For example, a safety incentive program where you reward employees based on declining injury rates.

-If you do choose to set up such a program, ensure that you have considered it from all angles.
+If you want to set up such a successful safety incentive program, ensure that you have considered it from all angles.
 Is there anything that will stimulate employees to conceal accidents?

 Asking employees to anonymously observe each other.
 This happens when each individual is responsible for reporting unsafe behavior of co-workers.
 Such safety programs can create a tense work environment where conflicts and rivalry are the norm.

 To avoid this, encourage employees to report any incidents or hazards without bias and backlash.
-Provide the opportunity to report positives and improvement ideas, too.
+Provide the opportunity to report positives and improvement ideas, and run safety culture perception surveys to gauge the effectiveness of your safety program.

 If an incident does occur, it’s easily attributed to the actions of an employee.